feiwu77777/ekona/docs/project_planning/features_description.md

 # Ekona AI Blog Post Generator - Feature File Mapping

 ## Project Overview
 This document maps all files relevant to each feature in the ekona AI blog post generator project.
+Each feature includes a brief explanation of its functionality.

 ---

 ## 1. AI Multi-Agent Workflow

 ### 1.1 Research Agent
+**What it does:** Automatically researches topics by fetching recent articles from News API and comprehensive search results from Google Custom Search API.
+Combines and filters results to provide relevant, up-to-date information for blog content.

 **Core Files:**
 - `app/lib/researchAgent.ts` - Main ResearchAgent class implementation
 - `app/api/research/route.ts` - Research API endpoint